junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "But there's a way out," Dean says for him.

-Rory clearly walks toward the low wall skirting the edge of the building, ready to climb up.
+Rory carefully walks toward the low wall skirting the edge of the building, ready to climb up.

 Amy turns around sharply, tears in her eyes.
 "Rory, what are you doing?
 Stop it!
 You'll die."